 There’s a huge pool of skilled freelancers while the city’s two universities attract a talent pool of 22,000 at the University of Brighton and 18,000 at the University of Sussex, many of which choose to build their life in the city after graduating.

-According to Brighton and Hove City Council’s Invest In Brighton team, “The people of Brighton and Hove are its biggest asset, bright minds creating the best innovative cutting edge ideas in technology science and the art.”
+According to Brighton & Hove City Council’s Invest In Brighton team, “The people of Brighton & Hove are its biggest asset, bright minds creating the best innovative cutting edge ideas in technology, science, and the arts.”

 Circus Street is the first new-build office space to be completed in Brighton since 2016.
 Built next to the bustling North Laine area with is cafes, bars and boutiques, it’s already attracting companies who want to set up shop in fantastic accommodation in a great location complete with sweeping views of the sea and surrounding countryside.

 – More than 90% of premises have ultra fast broadband speeds of 100Mbps vs a national average of 53%.

 – The city is one of only nine in the UK with a 5G test bed facility to help digital businesses develop new products and services.